 David O'Connell, Assistant Professor of Political Science has been named the 2018 recipient of Dickinson’s Constance & Rose Ganoe Memorial Award for Inspirational Teaching during Commencement on May 20, 2018.
 Awarded annually to a professor at the college who, through secret ballot by the members of the senior class, is considered to be an inspirational teacher.
 The Ganoe award winner receives a cash honorarium plus the opportunity to use funds to purchase books for the library or educational equipment for departmental or college-wide purposes.

 Kathleen Marchetti, Assistant Professor of Political Science, was invited to write a blog version of her September State and Local Government Review article Consider the Context: How State Policy Environments Shape Interest Group Advocacy for the London School of Economics' American Politics and Policy blog.

 David O'Connell, Assistant Professor of Political Science, recently recorded a netcast on America's Democrats.org to explain "how the use of religious rhetoric by president's most commonly fails to help them achieve their goals."
-David uses "historical case studies as well as an original experiment" to show his findings in his new book God Wills It: Presidents and the Political Use of Religion is forthcoming in the fall of 2014.
+David uses "historical case studies as well as an original experiment" to show his findings in his book titled God Wills It: Presidents and the Political Use of Religion.

 Douglas T. Stuart, Professor of Political Science and International Studies, received a $400,000 Andrew W. Mellon Foundation Grant to "Expand the Collaborative Initiative Between Liberal Arts Colleges and Military Institutions of Higher Education.
 The grant will extend over a three-year period and will be used to sustain and institutionalize academic cooperation between selected liberal arts college and their nearby military institutions of higher education.
 This initiative will expand upon the work begun under the Mellon Foundation Grant awarded to Dickinson in 2011.